Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 An elementary fact of differential geometry is that the set of sections of a tangent bundle $TM$ form a module over the algebra of functions $C(M)$ on the manifold $M$ and the tangent vector fields, the elements of $TM$, are derivations of $C(M)$.
 The second clue is the definition of a flat Dirac operator $D_{\mathrm{RSM}}$ on a Riemannian spin manifold is a tangent vector field contracted with the Clifford algebra.
 In local coordinates this can be written,

 with $c_i$ indicating the Clifford algebra.
-The litmus test for the definition of Fell bundle Dirac operator $D$ was that in the classical limit as $M \times M$ goes to $TM$, $D$ takes the form given by $D_{\mathrm{RSM}}$.
-We worked through both a flat space and a curved space version of it.
+A test for the relevance of the definition of Fell bundle Dirac operator $D$ is if in the classical limit as $M \times M$ goes to $TM$, $D$ takes the form given by $D_{\mathrm{RSM}}$.

 Recall that a tangent vector field is a continuous assignment of a tangent vector to each point in the manifold.
 An alternative definition is as a section of the domain map $d$ of $TM$ viewed as a groupoid over $M$,